microsoft/winget-cli/doc/specs/#182 - Support for installation of portable standalone apps.md

 If a user performs uninstall via Windows Apps & Features the default behavior will be to run `winget uninstall package --purge`.
 If a user removes the "App Installer" they would not be able to perform uninstall.

+Displaying a path may be improved with detecting the shell the Windows Package Manager is being executed in.
+An [Issue](https://github.com/microsoft/winget-cli/issues/1977) was already raised covering the differences in how CMD and PowerShell render or support file system paths.

 ## Future considerations

 Some portable applications have icons.
 The options for creating shortcuts with icons could be considered in the future.